Keto Tuna Cakes

 • ChildOfGrace

-ChildOfGrace a year ago
+ChildOfGrace 2 years ago

 Haven’t tried it yet, and I will be using regular mayo and some Parmesan cheese.
 But my question is, Why is everyone so keen on Low-fat substitutes, when Keto requires us to stay with the “real” fat products?
 There seems to be some counterproductive “fat is the enemy” thinking out there!